Prince Rogers Nelson biography

 By Goldies Parade

-A bemused Oprah Winfrey asked Prince in 1996 why he, a superstar, still chose to live in Minnesota “of all places”.
-He responded simply “I will always live in Minneapolis.
-It’s so cold it keeps the bad people out.”
-Minneapolis was Prince’s home town since birth and indeed remained his base throughout even the height and length of his career that ultimately spanned four decades.
+Minneapolis was Prince’s home city since birth and indeed remained his base throughout the height and length of his career that ultimately spanned four decades.
 The place greatly influenced Prince’s music.
 Lying at the far north of the US on its border with Canada, winters in the state of Minnesota indeed average lows of -14C.
-The interwar period saw approximately 2 million blacks flee America’s southern states to seek refuge from racism in what experienced the country’s largest internal migration in its history.
-They were headed north in search of tolerant society and skilled and better paid work.
+The interwar period saw approximately two million blacks flee America’s southern states to seek refuge from racism in what experienced the country’s largest internal migration in its history.
+They were headed north in search of tolerant society and for skilled and better paid work.
 A mere 4,646 made their way to Minneapolis by 1940, a figure doubtlessly low due to its uninviting winters.

 I named my son Prince because I wanted him to do everything I wanted to do.